Skip to content

 The Core Cluster houses the central administrative and management services:

-• core-auth (Keycloak-based): Handles admins authentication and authorization.
+• UAA: Handles admins authentication and authorization.

 • Managing users and permissions within an Organization.